 Cat Milk Supply

-A cat should be able to produce enough milk for all of their kittens.
-Cats typically have about five kittens per litter but if a cat has an exceptionally large litter it may need supplemental nutrition in order to help its body produce enough milk for its young.
+Adequate nutrition is important for a cat to be able to produce enough milk for all of their kittens.
+Cats typically have about five kittens per litter but if a cat has an exceptionally large litter it may need supplemental nutrition in order to help its body produce enough milk for its young, or the kittens may need supplementation if they aren’t getting enough feeding time with so many litter mates.
+Cats that are nursing should be fed kitten or growth diets that are rich in calories, fat, and calcium to accommodate the additional stress of feeding kittens and energy requirements of lactation.
 If you are concerned about the nutritional needs of a mother cat, discuss what you can do with your vet.
-Your vet may recommend a diet for your cat that has more fat and protein in order to accommodate the additional stress of feeding kittens and energy requirements lactation demands.

 At weeks three or four of nursing, the mother cat is at its most stressful and demanding point of lactation.
 The mother cat’s body has been producing milk continuously for about a month now, but it is also about to slow down.
 Since the kittens are starting to wean off their mother’s milk at this time, less milk will be needed.